fedluc/qupled/README.md

   * `-p` or `--phi=FILE` specifies to load the normalized Lindhard density response from a file instead of computing it.
 The file with the density response must be a binary file produced by a previous run of stls (see the output section).
 Default `-p NO_FILE` or `--phi=NO_FILE` (no file is loaded and the normalized Lindhard density is computed from scratch).
   * `-r` or `--rs=1.0`    specifies the  quantum coupling parameter.
 Default `-r 1.0` or `--rs=1.0`.
   * `-s` or `--sol=STLS`   specifies which approach should be employed to compute the static structure factor.
 Accepted options are `STLS` (classical STLS approach), `STLS-HNC` (classical STLS-HNC approach) and `QSTLS` (quantum STLS approach).
 Default `-s STLS` or `--sol=STLS`.
   * `-t` or `--Theta=1.0` specifies the  quantum degeneracy parameter.
-Default `-t 1e-5` or `--Theta=1e-5`.
+Default `-t 1.0` or `--Theta=1.0`.
-  * `-u` or `--uex=NO_FILE` specifies the         compute internal energy from data in SSF_FILE.
-Default `-u 1e-5` or `--uex=1e-5`.
   * `-x` or `--xcut=20.48` specifies the cutoff for wave-vector grid.
-Default `-x 1e-5` or `--xcut=1e-5`.
+Default `-x 20.48` or `--xcut=20.48`.

   ## Output

-  The output of the code consists of:
+  stls produces the following output:

   * One text file with the static structure factor
   * One text file with the static local field correction
+  * One text file with the dynamic local field correction (only for the quantum STLS approach)
   * One binary file with the density response.
-Since the density response depends only on Theta, this file can be stored and provided in input for subsequent solutions of the STLS approach with the same Theta (see option `-p`).
-It should be noted that, if the option -p is used, the values of the quantum degeneracy parameter, of the grid resolution and of the grid cutoff specified in input will be overwritten by the values contained in the density response file provided in input -->
+Since the density response depends only on Theta, this file can be stored an provided in input for subsequent solutions of the STLS approach with the same Theta (see option `-p`).
+It should be noted that, if the option -p is used, the values of the quantum degeneracy parameter, of the grid resolution and of the grid cutoff specified in input will be overwritten by the values contained in the density response file provided in input

+## GPU

+An implementation of the quantum STLS approach which can be run on graphics cards (GPU) is available in the folder [MOD_GPU](src/MOD_GPU).
+For the default parameters employed in stls, the GPU implementation is approximately two order of magnitude faster than the corresponding CPU version.
+However, all the calculations in the GPU implementation are performed in single precision.
+The GPU implementation can be compiled with a [dedicated make file](src/Makefile) and requires the nvcc compiler.